meditationstuff/protocol_1/main.txt.md

 Formatting withstanding, the document is a continually updated draft.
 The prose is sometimes messy, unedited, or barely prose.
 But, above the prose level, the document is highly structured.
 Use that structure to make engaging with the content level easier.

 Right now, for better or worse, the presentation of the material is a barrier to entry.
 But that won't be the case in the future.

-### Copyright:

-All rights reserved.
-You may fork/publish lightly transformed (formatted, edited, structurally rearranged) editions of this work if you prominently link back to this original document, possibly warning that the version they are reading might be out of date.
-No commercial use, nor fee-for-access, are permitted.